Sustainable Travel in Ocala/Marion County

 An example of this balance of recreation and preservation is the awarding-winning paddling trail Juniper Run.
 A nearly untouched 7-mile stretch of crystal clear water, Juniper Run is only open to non-motorized canoes and kayaks.
 The experience completely immerses guests into Florida wilderness.
 Even those who maintain the run use non-motorized equipment to cause the least amount of disturbance.
 This sustainable use allows for paddlers to see a vast collection of wildlife including birds, fish, turtles and even a chance of black bears and alligators.

 Travelers to western Marion County can take in the beautiful winding roads and fields of horse country, where community initiatives work to protect and preserve the natural pasture lands that the thousands of horses call home.
-Take horse drawn carriage tours through the horse farms or ride on horse back down the trails.
+Take a drive through areas where the horse farms are located or ride on horse back down the trails.
 This breathtaking piece of Florida landscape is also preserved for the adventurers who bike through internationally recognized mountain biking trails for all levels extending across the Marjorie Harris Carr Cross Florida Greenway.

 The Cross Florida Greenway is a 110-mile corridor encompassing diverse natural habitats that stretch from the Gulf of Mexico to Florida’s east coast and through Marion County.
 This extensive greenway follows the original path of a planned Cross-Florida Barge Canal that was abandoned, but has preserved the land for a century.
 Incorporating more than 300 miles of trails the Cross Florida Greenway includes protected paddling, hiking, mountain biking, horse back riding and paved multi-use trails all of which travelers can find in Marion County.